 9. Can we hire an intern from a previous session and be eligible for MassCEC reimbursement?

-Yes, an intern can be hired again but MassCEC will only provide reimbursement if the intern is hired in a different calendar year, and not a subsequent session (i.e., Fall to Spring).
-Only in those circumstances may an intern reapply to the program and once again be subsidized at the same Host Employer.
-For example, an employer may take on the same individual once per year in the same session (i.e., Summer).
+MassCEC will only provide reimbursement if the intern is hired in a different calendar year, and not a subsequent session.
+For example, an employer may take on the same individual once per year in the same session (i.e., Summer 2020 and Summer 2021) OR twice per year in nonconsecutive sessions (i.e., Spring 2021 and Fall 2021).
 Additionally, an individual will not be eligible to participate at the same Host Employer if they continue to work or volunteer for you in between sessions in an amount greater than five (5) hours/week on average.

-NOTE: Current or very recent employees are not eligible to participate with you as an intern under this program unless they have been working for the Host Employer less than six (6) weeks leading up to the session start date.
-This program is designed to enable many different individuals to participate in gaining clean energy work experience at Host Employers and is not designed to provide continuous support to full or part-time employees at a host company across multiple sessions.
-Please see Question #8 for details.
+Current or very recent employees are not eligible to participate with you as an intern under the Program unless they have been working for the Host Employer less than six (6) weeks leading up to the session start date.

 10. What are the eligibility requirements for prospective interns?